-There are so many things we can do to improve our mixing and so many mixing mistakes that we don’t know we are doing.
-Sometimes we try too hard, we get hear fatigue without noticing and we lose the perspective.
-Here we explain the top 7 mixing mistakes we encounter, and the best of all, we will tell you how to avoid them with little effort.
+There are often many things we can do to improve our audio mixing but there are also many mixing mistakes that we aren’t aware we’re making.
+Sometimes we try too hard, we get ear fatigue without noticing and we lose perspective.
+Here we explain the top 7 mixing mistakes we encounter, and how best to avoid them.

 1. Incorrect use of EQ

 EQ isn’t only a boost tool, you need to cut frequencies too.
 People tend to only raise the frequencies they want to be boosted when the most important thing is to remove those that are not important on the track.
 For instance, in a vocal track, you should create a high-pass filter and cut anything below 80-100hz, you can do that with a multi-band parametric EQ, and then think about which frequencies you’d like to enhance if any.